-Graduate students who are working as either a teaching assistant or research assistant will be paid on a twice per month.
+Graduate students who are working as either a teaching assistant or research assistant will be paid on a twice per month basis.
 All other funding will be deposited on the last Thursday of each month.
 The exception is December when you will be paid earlier due to the holiday break.
 Tuition fees, miscellaneous fees, union dues, dental and health plan dues (if applicable), Employment Insurance and Canada Pension Plan premiums will be deducted from your monthly pay.
+Income tax return forms for your McMaster University employment can be found on Mosaic.

-It is your responsibility to pay your tuition, due for each term, in time for it to be posted to your student account by the last business day of the first month of each term.
+It is your responsibility to pay your tuition, due for each term, by the last business day of the first month of each term.
 If you receive a scholarship it will be deposited in a lump sum at the beginning of the academic term during the fall, winter and summer.
 Your TA/RA in Lieu will be paid biweekly, during the term you hold the TAship.
 Please note: your summer net income tends to be a lesser amount than your September-April income.
 Please budget accordingly.
-Feel free to see the Program Coordinator to discuss the payments you will be receiving each month.
+Feel free to see the Program Administrator to discuss the payments you will be receiving each month.
 Your work as a TA is governed by a collective agreement, which you can view at: https://cupe3906.org/.